Baikal Airlines Flight 130: Crash

 Local residents reported loud rumbling sounds coming from the sky.
-A worker on the farm, who was driving a tractor, saw the aircraft coming towards him at terrific speed.
-On 12:08 p.m, just merely less than 10 minutes after taking off, at a speed of 510 km/h, the aircraft crashed onto a dairy farm in the village of Mamony, 15 km from Irkutsk airport.
+A tractor driver on the farm saw the aircraft coming towards him at terrific speed.
+At 12:08 p.m, less than 10 minutes after taking off, the aircraft crashed at a speed of 510 km/h into a dairy farm in the village of Mamony, 15 km from Irkutsk airport.
 The cockpit and the first passenger cabin were destroyed, and the second passenger cabin and tail were propelled 400 m beyond the initial point of impact before disintegrating.

 All 115 passengers and 9 crew members on board were killed.
-The dairy farm was destroyed.
-At the time of the disaster there were 2 people in the building—one male worker was killed, while the female worker survived with major burns.
+A farm building was destroyed; a male occupant was killed, and a female occupant survived with major burns.
 Additionally, several dozen cattle were killed.
-A total of 125 people died.
-Of those, only 74 were able to be identified.
+A total of 125 people died, of whom only 74 could be identified.

 Investigation

 In-flight fire

-The rapid loss of control was caused by the ignition of fire that spread quickly within the No.2 engine compartment.
-The rapid spread resulted from the location of the fire itself, and the circumstances that caused the fire.
-After the engine completely failed, it failed in a violent manner in that parts of its exploded outwards, of which some managed to slice the fuel and parts of the hydraulic lines within the compartment.
+The rapid loss of control was caused by a fire that spread quickly within the No. 2 engine compartment.
+The rapid spread resulted from the fire's location, and the circumstances that caused it.
+After the engine completely failed, it exploded outwards, and some pieces sliced the fuel and hydraulic lines within the compartment.

-The sequence of events began right when the flight crews were starting the engines.
+The sequence of events began when the flight crews were starting the engines.
 The crew faced difficulty with the No. 2 engine, while the others had started normally.
-During their attempts, they noticed that the No. 2 engine's turbo compressor had spontaneously rotated.
-It shouldn't have happened since the rotation would have only happened if they had pressed the air bleeding button.
-At the time, the button had not been pressed.
+During their attempts, they noticed that the No. 2 engine's turbo compressor had spontaneously rotated, which should have happened only had they pressed the air bleeding button, which they had not.
 When they had successfully started all of the engines, a red alarm light suddenly turned on, warning the crew that the engine starter of the No. 2 engine had reached a dangerous level of rotational speed.

-The crews were familiar with the design of the Tupolev Tu-154 and thought that it must have been impossible for such a thing to actually happen.
-They eventually thought that it was a false alarm and decided to turn off the warning.
+The crews knew the design of the Tupolev Tu-154 and deemed it impossible for such a thing to happen, so they rejected the warning as a false alarm.
 The light remained illuminated as the speed remained at a dangerous speed; however, the flight manual stated that such an alarm was not a cause for an emergency and would not require immediate action.
 As the engine parameters remained at normal values, the crew decided to continue for takeoff.